haseeb-zaheer/Library-Management-System/README.md

 * Use any C++ Compiler/IDE.
 * Use the .dat files and paste them in same folder as the .cpp project file.
 * Run the .cpp file.
+## Note
+* The .dat files contain dummy data and are in no case, real data.
 ---